 References or Reason for Request (required)

 If the user is not ready to send the request, answering ‘No’ at the transmit prompt will send the request just to the user’s VistA email account.
-Once ready to send the request, if no changes are needed, the VistA email message can be retrieved and forwarded to the Outlook mail group (VAOITVHITPSDOSEUNITREQ@VA.GOV).
+Once ready to send the request, if no changes are needed, the VistA email message can be retrieved and forwarded to the Outlook mail group REDACTED .
 If the VistA email message is no longer available for retrieval, the request must be reentered and transmitted.

 NOTE: The option will use whatever editor (line or screen) the user has defined for his or her “Preferred editor” in the NEW PERSON file (#200).